Stylback/home-server/README.md

 ### CPU / Motherboard

-I don't expect to use especially resource-heavy services (_such as multi-user streaming, multiple desktop VM:s or 4K video encoding_).
-As such I've settled for an [intel Pentium J5040](https://ark.intel.com/content/www/us/en/ark/products/197304/intel-pentium-silver-j5040-processor-4m-cache-up-to-3-20-ghz.html), it has some particularly useful features for my use case:
+I've settled for an [intel Pentium J5040](https://ark.intel.com/content/www/us/en/ark/products/197304/intel-pentium-silver-j5040-processor-4m-cache-up-to-3-20-ghz.html) as it has some particularly useful features for my use case:

 - 18 execution units for parallel processing
 - Integrated Graphics for display output
 - Intel Quick Sync for extensive video encoding/decoding support
 - 10W TDP (_Thermal Design Power, a shorthand way of estimating power consumption_)

-However, the J-series is only available as motherboard embedded CPU:s.
-I've opted for an [ASRock J5040-ITX](https://www.asrock.com/mb/Intel/J5040-ITX/index.asp) due to its rich feature-set, but you might consider the [Biostar J4105NHU](https://www.biostar-usa.com/app/en-us/mb/introduction.php?S_ID=1013) as long as you're OK with being limited to 8GB of ram (_or risk bricking your motherboard, see_ [_here_](#issues-and-solutions) for my experience).
+However; J-series CPU:s are only available as "on-board" or "embedded" CPU:s, which is to say they are soldered directly onto a motherboard.
+I've opted for an [ASRock J5040-ITX](https://www.asrock.com/mb/Intel/J5040-ITX/index.asp) due to its rich feature-set, but you might consider the cheaper [Biostar J4105NHU](https://www.biostar-usa.com/app/en-us/mb/introduction.php?S_ID=1013) if you're OK with being limited to 8GB of RAM (_or risk bricking your motherboard, see_ [_here_](#issues-and-solutions) _for my experience_).

 ### Power supply (PSU)